 This course is a study of promotion activities, focusing on coordinating an effective marketing campaign for a product or business, with promotion strategies planned and used to influence consumers, trade intermediaries, and sales forces.
-(Prerequisites: ENG 101, CPT 101, or CPT 170)
+Special emphasis is placed on the marketing needs of the entrepreneur.
+(Prerequisites: ENG 101, CPT 101 or CPT 170)